Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation

 \subsection{Analysis of the Interaction Mode Perceptions and Elaboration Depth}

-To obtain further insights into the user interactions, we qualitatively coded a randomly selected subset of 20 conversations per condition to assess the elaboration depth of participants' contributions.
+To obtain further insights into the user interactions, we qualitatively coded a randomly selected subset of 20 conversations per condition (80 ideas in total) to assess the elaboration depth of participants' contributions.
 Two trained raters independently assessed all ideas.
 Initial inter-rater agreement was substantial (weighted $\kappa = 0.628$).
 Disagreements were resolved through discussion to reach consensus, and these consensus scores were used in all subsequent analyses.
 The majority of participants in the model-led condition tended to simply accept the model refinement without further elaboration (90\% of participants).
-Interestingly, people in the suggestion-mode condition did not deeply elaborate on the LLM suggestions but rather added some details, like additional features, to their ideas, which were already suggested by the LLM (25\% did not elaborate at all, 65\% with minor elaboration).
-In the question-mode, however, people substantially elaborated based on the interaction with the LLM (55\%), and 45\% even went further and added an incrementally new idea.
+Interestingly, people in the suggestion-mode condition did not deeply elaborate on the LLM suggestions but rather added some details, like additional features, to their ideas, which were already suggested by the LLM (25\% did not elaborate at all, 55\% with minor elaboration).
+In the question-mode, however, people substantially elaborated based on the interaction with the LLM (60\%), and 40\% even went further and added an incrementally new idea.
 For instance, one participant initially proposed repurposing car cameras for video calls.
 After the LLM pointed out its low-light and infrared capabilities, the participant expanded the idea into using such cameras for threat detection and personal security.
-As depicted in Figure~\ref{fig:Spider_Chart}, the higher mental demand and effort observed in the human-led conditions translated into deeper idea elaboration.
+As depicted in Figure~\ref{fig:Spider_Chart}, the question-mode successfully leveraged higher mental demand and effort to drive deeper idea elaboration.
 Notably, the additional cognitive workload that had to be spent on interacting with the question-mode did not diminish user experience.
-Instead, in the question, we descriptively even observed higher hedonic motivation, along with greater effort and performance expectancy compared to the other conditions.
+Instead, here we descriptively even observed higher hedonic motivation, along with greater effort and performance expectancy compared to the other conditions.
 In contrast, participants interacting with the suggestion-mode had high perceived cognitive workload that did not translate into high elaboration depth.
 To examine whether qualitative patterns linked to quantitative outcomes, we correlated elaboration depth with our dependent variables.
 Results showed that deeper elaboration was associated with greater idea diversity ($r = 0.28$, $p = .032$), but not with quality or ownership (both $p > .15$).
 Hence, individuals who have a high elaboration depth do not experience the homogenizing effect of LLM interaction, resulting in diverse ideas.